jbreeden/mruby-rx/README.md

-# Nurb
+# Rx

-Nurb is intended to provide a nodejs-like API for [mruby-libuv](https://github.com/jbreeden/mruby-libuv).
+Rx is intended to provide a nodejs-like API for [mruby-libuv](https://github.com/jbreeden/mruby-libuv).

 ## Features